google/slo-generator/docs/providers/dynatrace.md

 ## Exporter

-The `Dynatrace` exporter allows to export metrics to Dynatrace API.
+The `Dynatrace` exporter allows to export SLO metrics to Dynatrace API.

 **Example config:**